Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 - Pre-confirm all bookings 48 hours before the event

-- Share transport schedule with the wedding party and suppliers
+- Share the transport schedule with the wedding party and suppliers

 - Designate a transport coordinator to manage day-of logistics